Persuasion is a major force in our daily lives and if used in the right way can also help you on your website too.

 - Have your best blog posts to help position you as the expert

 - Your copywriting can help with positioning.
-For instance you could say: ‘New Your Times, Best Selling Author, or America’s favourite podcast for your niche’. (if it’s true of course.)
+For instance you could say: ‘New York Times, Best Selling Author, or America’s favourite podcast for your niche’. (if it’s true of course.)

 - You can use images of you presenting from the stage, or even dressed in a suit, or uniform.

 - Display your accreditations, qualifications, industry association logos, etc.

 - Just by having a professional website design will help with how your prospects perceive your business

 Principle #4: Consistency